 That said, it can't hurt to try.
 They grow so prolifically from seed that if for some reason the transplant didn't work, you can reseed in the location you prefer next season.

 most plants can be transplanted or even propagated but some are definitely more sensitive than others and you can't rely on having it work out every time.
 Maybe the place you transplanted had wrong kind of soil; maybe your plant was weak; maybe it was the wrong time of year to transplant.
-With a finicky plant like this one, it's a crap shoot

 It is best to transplant when they are young.